polistat/content-2022/races/governor/NH.md

 ## About New Hampshire
-New Hampshire is a state in New England, with a combination of wilderness and a townlife.
-Nearby law Mt.
+New Hampshire is a state in New England, with a combination of wilderness and a townlife nearby law Mt.
 Washington, the White Mountains, and the Appalachian Trail.
+New Hampshire is known for its many lakes, skiing, and beautiful landscapes.
 It's a tiny state, as it's the fifth smallest by area and tenth smallest by population.
+The population is 93% white, and party control switches between Democrats and Republicans quite often.

 ---